 You should contact your obstetrician if you experience any of the following:

 - Gasping for air in the middle of the night

 - Difficulty concentrating

-If you’re experiencing any of these symptoms, contact our office right away.
+If you’re experiencing any of these symptoms, contact your obstetrician right away.

 Does Sleep Apnea Affect My Child?